Wizcorp/javascript-styleguide/Unity-C#/README.md

 ## Variable declarations
 Declare one variable per type statement, it makes it easier to re-order the lines, and put declarations in the order in which they make sense.
-Idealy, variables should be initialized where they are declared and they must be declared in the smallest scope possible.
+Ideally, variables should be initialized where they are declared and they must be declared in the smallest scope possible.

 ### Loop